The Narcissus in early November 2018. The 37-foot-long

 with each containing two, 90-hp motors.
 The trucks shown

 above were acquired in 1965.
-There are two other sets of
+There were two other sets of

 along with major engineering, a pair of trucks will